Chair Belt

 WHAT IS THIS PRODUCT?

-The Chair Belt is used as a positioning device to help someone in a chair.
+The Chair Belt is a positioning device designed to assist in maintaining safe and stable seated posture for a person in a chair.

 WHO IS THIS PRODUCT SUITABLE FOR?